amedhat3/aothman2/index.md

 linkedin: https://www.linkedin.com/in/a-othman/
 github: https://github.com/amedhat3/
 ---
+Hi, I'm Ahmed, most probably you already know other Ahmeds, so I'm also known by Ahmed Medhat or Ahmed Othman, you can pick :-)
-Engineering Manager with 6+ years of Engineering Leadership experience and 12+ years of hands-on Software Development experience.
+I work as an Engineering Manager at Zalando, I have 6+ years of Engineering Leadership experience and 12+ years of hands-on Software Development experience.
 In love with people diversity and helping people grow and develop their skills.
-My passion is driving high business impact by building cross-functional teams and developing scalable and reliable software systems.
+My passion is driving a high business impact by building cross-functional teams and developing scalable and reliable software systems.